AckerlyXu/heima/articles/app-service-web/web-sites-enable-diagnostic-log.md

 While all three storage locations provide the same basic information for logged events, **table storage** and **blob storage** log additional information such as the instance ID, thread ID, and a more granular timestamp (tick format) than logging to **file system**.

-> [AZURE.NOTE]
+> [!NOTE]
 > Information stored in **table storage** or **blob  storage** can only be accessed using a storage client or an application that can directly work with these storage systems.
 For example, Visual Studio 2013 contains a Storage Explorer that can be used to explore table or blob storage, and HDInsight can access data stored in blob storage.
 You can also write an application that accesses Azure Storage by using one of the [Azure SDKs](/downloads/#).
 >
-> [AZURE.NOTE]
+> [!NOTE]
 > Diagnostics can also be enabled from Azure PowerShell using the **Set-AzureWebsite** cmdlet.
-If you have not installed Azure PowerShell, or have not configured it to use your Azure Subscription, see [How to Use Azure PowerShell](/documentation/articles/powershell-install-configure/).
+If you have not installed Azure PowerShell, or have not configured it to use your Azure Subscription, see [How to Use Azure PowerShell](../powershell-install-configure.md).
 >
 >